borisqua/nlp-tools/README.md

 # Natural language processing tools

-A collection of NLP instruments written in Java.
+A collection of NLP instruments, written in Java.

 There are a bunch of wonderful NLP java frameworks:
 - Apache OpenNLP